Cave pearl

 A cave pearl is a small, usually spherical, speleothem (cave formation) found in limestone caves.
 Cave pearls are formed by a concretion of calcium salts that form concentric layers around a nucleus.
 Exposure to moving water polishes the surface of cave pearls, making them glossy; if exposed to the air, cave pearls can degrade and appear rough.
-Unlike pearls found at mollusks, they have no monetary value at all.
+Unlike pearls found within mollusks, they have no monetary value at all.

 Composition

 A cave pearl is composed primarily of calcite (calcium carbonate, CaCO3).
 Cave pearls are generally not considered to be a type of oolite.
 Other minerals found in small quantities in cave pearls include quartz (silicon dioxide, SiO2), apatite (a group of phosphate minerals), iron, aluminium, and magnesium.